helium/HIP/0024-reward-splitting.md

 Network by reducing the need for trust in host-owner relationships as well as by automating various repetitive tasks that are currently necessary to maintain host-owner relationships.

-An additional motivation for rewards_split_v1 is the potential securitization of hotspots.
-For instance, an owner could sell a percentage of their hotspot in order to raise cash to purchase an additional hotspot.
-In a similar fashion, an owner with 100 hotspots could auction off a bundled percentage share of their fleet on a market place for profit share in order to buy and deploy more hotspots.
-This will benefit the Helium Network as it will encourage further investment in network infrastructure.
+This transaction would also catalyze network growth by enabling increased network investment by means of hotspot securitization.
+Hotspot owners would be able to sell a percentage of their hotspot to investors in order to raise cash to either upgrade their current hotspot or to purchase an additional hotspot.
+In a similar fashion, an owner with 100 hotspots that are yet to be deployed could sell a bundled percentage of their fleet in order to hedge their deployment risk.

 # Stakeholders